Tournamatch/simple-tournament-brackets/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed: Matches do not advanced when seeded randomly.

 = 1.1.1 =
-* Fixed: Blank tournament brackets for new tournaments after 1.10 release.
+* Fixed: Blank tournament brackets for new tournaments after 1.1.0 release.

 = 1.1.0 =
 * New: Added support for random bracket seeding.